mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 The algorithm has these steps, visualized in the images below:

-1. A weight `d = +inf` is assigned to each vertex in the graph.
+1. A distance weight `d = +inf` is assigned to each vertex in the graph.
 2. A priority queue is created with all the vertices and their weights.
 This priority queue can give us the vertex with the minimum weight `d`.
 3. We choose a starting vertex, e.g., `A`, we set its `d = 0`, and add it to our empty set which should represent the minimum spanning tree.
 Now we have two components separated by an imaginary boundary: (1) A and (2) the rest of vertices.
 The set or component with A is the **tree component*, which will grow.
-4. We visit all the edges that cross with the boundary of our tree component, and we update the weight `d` of their vertices to be the weight of their associated edges.
+4. We visit all the edges that cross with the boundary of our tree component, and we update the distance weight `d` of their vertices to be the weight of their associated edges.
 Those crossing edges are the ones that connect to the vertices that are note in the *tree component*.
 Thus, the priority queue with the vertices is re-arranged with the `d` values.
 5. We pop the vertex with the minimum `d` from the priority queue, and add it to the *tree component*; that is like selecting the edge that crosses the boundary of the *tree component* which has the minimum weight.
 We additionally store two values in the selected node:
    - Its predecessor node `p`: that is the other node in the selected edge.
-   - Its updated weight `d`: edge weight (current `d`) + predecessor weight.
-Although, that's what I would do - the pseudo-code and the videos keep the weight of the edge!
+   - Its updated distance weight `d`: edge weight (current `d`); note that in the Dijkstra's algorithm explained in the next section, we update `d` to be the total distance accumulated to reach that node!
 6. Repeat steps 4 & 5 until the priority queue is empty.

 At the end, the final *tree component* contains